 Mossman Gorge is technically a national park, but needs its own line on the list.
 Why?
 Not only are there about 3km of stunning rainforest trails to explore, including a suspension bridge, lookout points and pram/wheelchair friendly sections, BUT it’s also a perfect spot for a picnic and a swim.
 Locals usually opt for the summer months, but the rest of the world is generally acclimatised to *fressssh* water temps and jump in year round.

-With local bands playing each week all you need to do is ask a local what they recommend or follow your ears to one of the iconic pubs on Macrossan Street or the brewery and bars at the Port Douglas Marina.
+With local bands playing each week all you need to do is ask a local what they recommend or follow your ears to one of the iconic pubs on Macrossan Street or the brewery and bars at the Crystalbrook Superyacht Marina in Port Douglas.

 Because the candy floss tones bouncing across the water combined with the lush green of the rainforest beyond have been known to cause people to pack up their homes and move here permanently.

 Escape the heat by seeking refuge under the shade of the Daintree Rainforest in one of its many freshwater creeks such as Mason's Swimming Hole.

 Anglers will love to throw a line into the waters around the region from the beaches, the wharf or in the creeks and rivers.
 Cook up your catch on the free BBQs along the Esplanade or in Rex Smeal Park and budget becomes beautiful.

 Pick up a self-guided walking map from a tour office and take a walk through history in Port Douglas along the heritage trail.
 Each landmark is signposted with historical details – even locals learn new things!

 Added to list